MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/pct-machines-without-kernel-mode-crash.md

 ---
-title: Percentage of machines without a kernel mode crash
+title: Percent of machines without a kernel mode crash
 description: The measure aggregates telemetry from a 14-day sliding window into a percentage of machines that haven’t experienced a kernel mode crash ms.topic: article ms.date: 05/20/2019